stianloader/Starloader/README.md

     java -jar Galimulator-Starloader-1.0.0-SNAPSHOT-all.jar

 or similar.
-However Java 11+ needs to be used
+However Java 11+ needs to be used.
 If you are a linux (or any in fact) user, then you should use AdoptopenJDK

 ## Licensing and redistributing

 All code is licensed under the Apache 2.0 license, allowing you to redistribute